-2016’s Best Credit Cards for Fair Credit
+2018's Best Credit Cards for Fair/Average Credit

-|Cash Back||Capital One® QuicksilverOne® Cash Rewards Credit Card
+- Cash Back: Capital One® QuicksilverOne® Cash Rewards Credit Card

-|Business Owners||Capital One® Spark® Classic for Business
+- Business Owners: Capital One® Spark® Classic for Business

+- Double-check your credit score.
 There is a fine line between “fair” credit and “good” credit.
 In fact, only 40 credit-score points separates the two tiers (fair credit means a credit score of 620 to 659, while good credit is 660 to 719).
-And when you consider that credit scores can fluctuate by 100 points in a single month, it’s clear that graduating to a higher credit level doesn’t have to take too long.
-You can double-check your current credit score for free on WalletHub and then track your progress over time to see when you’re ready for an upgrade.
+So if you haven’t checked your credit score in a while, make sure to do so before applying.
+You might be able to get a better card than you think.

 - Choose between rewards and 0% rates.
 Making this decision early will help make your search more manageable, by cutting your options in half, in addition to helping you get better terms.
 No single credit card has the best rewards and the best rates, which means you shouldn’t try to use one for both everyday purchases and carrying a balance.
 Instead, get a rewards card for everyday expenses that you can pay in full within a billing period, a card offering 0% on purchases for big-ticket spending or a 0% balance transfer card for reducing the cost of existing debt.
 And if you have more than one need, you can get multiple cards and use the Island Approach.